security-notes/infobyte-faraday-wiki/Docker-Installation-Professional-and-Corporate.md

     $ docker image ls | grep faraday
 ```

-Starting Up Faraday
+#### Configuration

 This image can be run as a service or as a standalone container.
 Both runs Faraday Server.
-You will note that we used two volumes /faraday-license and /faraday-storage for the license and storage respectively and environment variables for faraday configuration.
+You will note that we are using two volumes /faraday-license and /faraday-storage, for the license and storage respectively, and environment variables (below) for Faraday configuration.

 You'll need to customize the following variables depending on your installation config.